Have Fun Learning English

 We've come a long way since The Beatles!

 Music is an essential part of Western culture.
-The need and appreciation for music is evident in the everyday lives of people, it is heard in movies, on television and all forms of audio media, including online.
-The majority of people also choose to listen to music for pleasure so it is not surprising, considering the amount of music we can choose from, that music can be an instrument of social influence and change.
+The need and appreciation for music is evident in the everyday lives of people for it is heard in movies, on television and throughout all forms of audio media.
+The majority of people also choose to listen to music for pleasure so it is not surprising, considering the bombardment of music one is faced with, that music can be an instrument of social influence and change.
 Music is a powerful form of communication.
 It can be personal, political, opportunistic, and can be self-expressive with therapeutic effects due to the release of emotion.

-Pop music is an important part of British culture, not just as an expression of 'Britishness' or 'Englishness', but as an indicator of the multi-cultural nature of Britain today.
-The Beatles first arrived on the Liverpool music scene in the early 60's creating a huge controversial craze among their fans known as Beatle Mania, but there are many different kinds of music (musical genres) that have helped shape British youth culture and here are just a few:-
+Pop music is an important part of British culture, not just as an expression of Englishness, but as a indicator of the multi-cultural nature of Britain today.
+The Beatles first arrived on the Liverpool music scene in the early 60's creating a huge controversial craze among their fans known as Beatle Mania.

 Alternative Rock (See Indie)

 Bhangra originated as a dance from the farms in the Punjab region of India.
 Historically the dance was performed to traditional Indian music to celebrate a harvest, or a big village event, like a wedding.
 But for the past couple of decades Bhangra has also been a music sensation in the UK where it is a fusion of traditional Indian music and modern music styles.